-Being transparent and providing accessible information to individuals about how we may use personal data is a key element of the Data Protection Act (DPA) and the EU General Data Protection Regulation (GDPR).
+Being transparent and providing accessible information to individuals about how we may use personal data is a key element of the Data Protection Act (DPA) and the UK General Data Protection Regulation (UK GDPR).
 The Department for Infrastructure (DfI) is committed to building trust and confidence in our ability to process your personal information.

-Privacy Notices for individual business areas are available here.
+Privacy Notices for individual business areas are available below:

 ContactsData Controller Name: Department for Infrastructure